lalidiaz/Redux-Course/README.md

 • Redux-Testing 'Jest' testing framework.
 (You can find this code under Test folder).
 • Functional Programming.

-This is a very simple UI app, I encourage you to have a look at the code please, the interesting part is in Store folder where you will find all the Redux code.
+This is a very simple UI app where you can mark a Bug as resolved, I encourage you to have a look at the code please, the interesting part is in Store folder where you will find all the Redux code.